top of page

 Senior Category: 13 - 18 years old

-8. It is preferable that the Concerto be chosen from the following composers: (Bach, Haydn, Beethoven, Mozart, Chopin and Grieg).
-However, due to multiple requests, we are allowing all those who would like to apply to the concerto division category to enter with any concerto of the standard repertoire.
+6. It is preferable that the Concerto be chosen from the following composers: (Bach, Haydn, Beethoven, Mozart, Chopin and Grieg).
+However, due to multiple requests, we are allowing all those who would like to apply to the concerto division category to enter with any concerto of the standard repertoire, but the work must not be under copyright.

-9. When you submit the Application Form to floridayoungartistsipc@gmail.com with the headline: "application 2025 and your name next to it."
-Please include your name, the name of the pieces, composers' names and duration.
+7. When you submit the Application Form to floridayoungartistsipc@gmail.com with the headline: "application 2026 and your name next to it."
+Please include your name, the name of the piece, composer's name and duration.

-YouTube Videos must include in the description: your name, the name of the piece, composer’s name, your age and category and the duration of each piece.
+YouTube Videos must include in the description: your name, the name of the piece, composer’s name, your age and category and the duration of the movement.
 Also, the videos must be available for watching online whether as Public or Unlisted.

 The Jury is comprised by well renowned performing artists and pedagogues.
 All Jury decisions are final and irrevocable.

-12. All First, Second and Third Prize Winners will receive a monetary award.
+9. All First, Second and Third Prize Winners will receive a monetary award.
 Honorable Mentions will receive a diploma.
-Finalists and Semifinalists will receive a certificate upon request.
+Finalists will receive a certificate upon request.
 Teachers, (also upon request) will receive a certificate.
 Winners of the competition in previous years are allowed to compete again.

 bottom of page